Oct. 31, 2023

 Data-Rich Environment

-BIM models are data-rich, containing information about building materials, structural systems, electrical and mechanical systems, and more.
+BIM models are data-rich, containing information about building materials, structural systems, both electrical and mechanical systems, and more.
 This data can include specifications, cost estimates, maintenance schedules, and environmental performance metrics.

 Collaborative Workflow